-\$220 for each month or part of a month (for a maximum of 12 months) the failure continues, multiplied by the total number of persons who were partners in the partnership during any part of the partnership's tax year for which the return is due.
+\$235 for each month or part of a month (up to a maximum of 12 months) that the failure continues, multiplied by the total number of persons who were partners in the partnership during any part of the partnership's tax year for which the return is due.

-Plus, there is a minimum \$290 penalty for each failure to furnish a Schedule K-1 or K-3 to a partner when due and or for each K-1 or K-3 on which there is missing or incorrect information.
+Plus, there is a minimum \$310 penalty for each failure to furnish a Schedule K-1 or K-3 to a partner when due and or for each K-1 or K-3 on which there is missing or incorrect information.